TimmyHeart/Multi-framework-inference-runtime/LittleAboutButler'sOrigin.md

 Not because the name sounds good.
 But because I wanted it to serve — quietly, reliably, always there — like a real butler standing between two worlds of language.

 And even now, I still don't feel like it's quite done.

+May 14th, 2026.
+Yun said she wanted a voice-translator.
+I frantically dove back into researching the steps to build one—the same project I had failed at over a hundred times in a row three months ago until I finally gave up.
+But today, May 15th, 2026, after testing it over 30 times, it finally worked! xD It’s not perfect yet, but it feels like I’m slowly conquering the very thing I walked away from three months ago.